-- 55.57.
-Reviews can be undertaken as follows, dependant on the availability of members and manpower resources: - a) as a full Panel/PAC - b) as a full Panel with the co-option of another non-executive member.
+- 57. Reviews can be undertaken as follows, dependant on the availability of members and manpower resources: - a) as a full Panel/PAC - as a full Panel with the co-option of another non-executive member.
 The co-opted member must only be present for matters relating to the Review to which (s)he has been coopted (not applicable to PAC) - c) as a Sub-Panel of the main Panel (formally established by the main Panel and chaired by a member of the Panel).
-The report of the Sub-Panel is presented to the States by the main Panel (not applicable to PAC) - d) through a rapporteur one member of the main Panel, reporting back to the full Panel in whose name the report would be presented (not applicable to PAC) - e) through a Review Panel (formed by the Chairmen's Committee Scrutiny Liaison Committee, the report of the Panel is presented to the States by the Chairmen's

-CommitteeScrutiny Liaison Committee) (not applicable to PAC)

-- 56.58.
-Panels/PAC may request briefings in private prior to starting a Review to gain an initial understanding of the matter and to assess whether a Review is required. - 57.59.
-A Review is considered to have started once a scoping document has been approved by the Panel/PAC, forwarded to and approved by the Chairmen's Committee Scrutiny Liaison Committee.
+The report of the Sub-Panel is presented to the States by the main Panel (not applicable to PAC) - d) through a rapporteur one member of the main Panel, reporting back to the full Panel in whose name the report would be presented (not applicable to PAC) - e) through a Review Panel (formed by the Scrutiny Liaison Committee, the report of the Panel is presented to the States by the Scrutiny Liaison Committee) (not applicable to PAC) - 58.
+Panels/PAC may request briefings in private prior to starting a Review to gain an initial understanding of the matter and to assess whether a Review is required. - 59.
+A Review is considered to have started once a scoping document has been approved by the Panel/PAC, forwarded to and approved by the Scrutiny Liaison Committee.
 It is only at this stage that a Panel/PAC has access to the budget and may call for evidence.
 Panels/PAC announce Reviews publicly through public/media engagement.
-Terms of reference should be provided to the relevant Minister and uploaded to the Scrutiny website. - 58.60.
-Reviews are flexible and can be undertaken in a number of ways, from a desk top process to wide scale public calls for evidence and holding evidence gathering hearings and meetings. - Public engagement is an important aspect of Panel/PAC work, and should be adapted to the context and stakeholder groups of each review.
-Advice will be provided by Scrutiny OfficerCommittee and Panel Officers, and as part of the scoping process Panels/PAC will agree a public engagement and communications strategy for each Review, which should reflect each key stage of a Review (launch, evidence gathering, report presentation and follow up.
-The strategy should be reviewed and updated as required during the Review). - 60.62.
-Terms of reference should be reviewed periodically during the Review to ensure they remain appropriate in covering the identified objectives of the Panel/PAC. - 61.63.
-Information may be sought from whoever a Panel/PAC deems to be appropriate, mindful of that source's particular context and 'interest' in a given matter and doing so in a manner appropriate to the Review. - 62.64.
-All information is requested from and sent to the States Greffecturiny Office.
-If Chairsmen or members are sent information directly it should be forwarded to the States Greffecturiny Office directly.
+Terms of reference should be provided to the relevant Minister and uploaded to the Scrutiny website. - 60.
+Reviews are flexible and can be undertaken in a number of ways, from a desk top process to wide scale public calls for evidence and holding evidence gathering hearings and meetings.

+- 61. Public engagement is an important aspect of Panel/PAC work and should be adapted to the context and stakeholder groups of each review.
+Advice will be provided by Committee and Panel Officers, and as part of the scoping process Panels/PAC will agree a public engagement and communications strategy for each Review, which should reflect each key stage of a Review (launch, evidence gathering, report presentation and follow up.
+The strategy should be reviewed and updated as required during the Review). - 62.
+Terms of reference should be reviewed periodically during the Review to ensure they remain appropriate in covering the identified objectives of the Panel/PAC. - 63.
+Information may be sought from whoever a Panel/PAC deems to be appropriate, mindful of that source's particular context and 'interest' in a given matter and doing so in a manner appropriate to the Review. - 64.
+All information is requested from and sent to the States Greffe.
+If Chairs or members are sent information directly it should be forwarded to the States Greffe directly.